Coronado Heights Castle

 Marking the spot where a conquistador gave up his search for the fabled Seven Cities of Gold.

-A mysterious Spanish coin discovered near Lindsborg, Kansas in 1881 by a local college professor led to the beginnings of the legends of a visit from Spanish explorer Francisco Vasquez de Coronado.
+A mysterious Spanish coin discovered near Lindsborg, Kansas in 1881 by a local college professor led to the beginnings of the legends of a visit by Spanish explorer Francisco Vasquez de Coronado.
 A later discovery of rusty chainmail seemed to confirm the stories.

-Based on the supposed first hand account of a Franciscan priest in 1539, Coronado set off with hundreds of Spanish soldiers and native American guides in 1541, covering some 4,000 miles in search of the cities.
+Inspired by the supposed firsthand account of a Franciscan priest in 1539, Coronado set off with hundreds of Spanish soldiers and native American guides in 1541, covering some 4,000 miles in search of the cities.
 Not keen to admit defeat, Coronado returned in debt but with claims that he had found one of the legendary cities, but far from the wild tales that had come before, he reported that all he found there were common native huts.
-Scholars have long debated just what the friar or Coronado saw – were there ever truly “Cities of Gold” or just wild tales on the frontier?
+Scholars have long debated just what either the friar or Coronado saw – were there ever truly “Cities of Gold” or just wild tales on the frontier?
 Several suggest that the friar only said what he knew people wanted to hear, and was essentially fabricating his sighting.
 Others believe that the stories may have a foundation in truth, long since lost.

 Looking like the remains of an old fortification, the little stone castle atop the hill at Coronado Heights Park was built under a Works Progress Administration (WPA) project in the 1930s, marking the spot where Coronado is said to have gazed over the flatlands.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook